From Beyond the Grave: Prologue

+"The Gatecrasher"

 Edward Charlton buys an antique mirror for a knockdown price, believing that he has tricked the proprietor into accepting that it is a reproduction.
 His friends remark that the mirror looks like something out of a ghost story, inspiring him to hold a seance in his flat.
 The ritual puts Charlton in contact with a genuine ghost residing in the mirror, who wishes to "feed" on human blood.
 Falling into the creature's power, Charlton becomes a recluse, luring people to the flat and murdering them.
 His girlfriend Pamela becomes alarmed at his withdrawal from the world and goes to check on him, just after the ghost tells him one more victim will suffice.
 Charlton controls himself enough to send her away unharmed, then kills a neighbour who has come to complain about his strange behaviour.
 The ghost leaves the mirror and takes human shape, declaring that it has achieved immortality.
 If Charlton will now kill himself, he will free the ghost to walk abroad, and get his own chance to go "beyond the ultimate".
 Persuaded, Charlton impales himself on a knife.
 The flat is cleared out and rented to new occupants, and years pass without incident until the latest owner also decides to hold a seance.
 Charlton's hungry spectre appears in the mirror.

-An Act of Kindness
+"An Act of Kindness"

 Christopher Lowe is a frustrated middle-management drone, bullied by his wife Mabel and shown no respect by his son.
 He befriends Jim Underwood, an old soldier scratching out a living selling matches and shoelaces.
 Lowe's military service was in the Pay Corps, but to Underwood he claims to be a decorated soldier.
 In Temptations Ltd he sees a Distinguished Service Order medal that would lend credibility to his lie, but the proprietor will not sell it without documentary proof that Lowe was given such an award.
 Lowe steals the medal and uses it to impress Underwood, who invites him home for tea.
 There Lowe meets Underwood's daughter Emily, who has supernatural powers.
 Emily and Lowe start an affair, and he eventually accepts her offer to kill Mabel using an effigy.
 Emily and Lowe subsequently marry, with Lowe's son and Jim Underwood present at the wedding and reception.
 The wedding cake topper, a sculpture of a bride and groom, is another enchanted effigy; Emily cuts open the head of the groom and Lowe falls onto the table, dead.
 Underwood and Emily explain to Lowe's son that they always answer the prayers of a child "in one way or another".